developmentseed/project-seed/README.md

 - `npm run build` - clean & build everything and put it into dist folder
 - `npm run serve` - serve the pages and utilize live reload on changes to fonts, images, scripts and HTML.

+## Chakra UI for styling

+Project Seed uses [Chakra UI](https://chakra-ui.com/) for styling as a UI framework.
+It is a component library that provides a set of accessible and reusable components facilitating the development of web applications.

+If you don't want it, you just need to remove the `@chakra-ui/react` dependency from the `package.json` and remove the import from the `main.tsx` file.

 ### Configurations and environment variables